Frequently Asked Questions

 Parents and carers are always welcome to our Friends of Balfour group – please contact the School Liason Officer at the school for further details.
 Occasionally there are vacancies for Parent Governors on our Local Governing Body – these are displayed on our website.

-If your family is suffering financial hardship and needs help for example with the cost of uniform, contributions to school activities/trips your child can obtain an application form from the Pastoral Office.
+If your family is suffering financial hardship and needs help for example with the cost of uniform, or contributions to school activities/trips your child can obtain an Application for Financial Assistance form from the Pastoral Office.
 This should be completed in full and signed by the parent/guardian and returned to the Finance Office.
-The application will then be considered by the Endowment Committee and you will be notified of the decision by the Finance Office.
+The application will then be considered by the Endowment Fund Committee and you will be notified of the decision by the Finance Office.

-How do I pay for a school trip?
+How do I pay for school meals, trips and music fees?

 How do I find out when my child’s music lesson is?